-source site When faced with a problem, what tools to we humans use to solve it?
-We might tap into past experience, prevailing trends, our perceptions of what would be safest or easiest, and gut-level instincts, to name a few.
-These are cognitive biases—and while they’re good tools in the right situations, they often work against us when it comes to innovation.
+What tools do we humans use when faced with a problem to solve it?
+We might tap into experience, prevailing trends, our perceptions of what would be safest or easiest, and gut-level instincts, to name a few.
+These are what psychologists call having a cognitive bias—and while they’re excellent tools in the right situations, biases often work against us with innovation.

-enter A reader suggested that I cover this topic, pointing out Wikipedia’s list of 150+ cognitive biases that we use to trick ourselves into thinking that our perception is reality.
-These biases are rooted in ancient human history, when they served important purposes to help us survive.
+A reader suggested I cover this topic, pointing out Wikipedia’s list of 150+ cognitive biases that we used to trick ourselves into thinking that our perception is reality.
+These cognitive biases are rooted in ancient human history when they served important purposes to help us survive.
 But we’re living in a different world now.
 And bias can be a big problem.

-https://soulfullsisters.com/programs/easy-essay-help/77/ When cognitive biases are increased through poor management, it creates the type of group think that made the Bay of Pigs situation during the Kennedy administration such a disaster: everyone was so busy acting out preconceived notions of what they should do that no one took the time to question whether sending 1500 troops against the entire Cuban army was a good idea.
+When cognitive biases are increased through poor management, it creates the type of groupthink that made the Bay of Pigs situation during the Kennedy administration such a disaster: everyone was so busy acting out preconceived notions of what they should do that no one took the time to question whether sending 1500 troops against the entire Cuban army was a good idea.

 Where Do Biases Come From?

-go site It is thought that biases come from evolutionary processes.
+Biases come from evolutionary processes.
 For example, back when humans were first evolving, family units were the basis for survival.
-At that point, then, it made sense to have a subconscious preference for those inside your family and an aversion to those outside.
+At that point, it made sense to have a subconscious preference for those inside your family and an aversion to that outside.
 It was basically a prerequisite for the survival of the species.

-follow site Another example: developing strong negative perception biases (negative events stay in people's memories better than positive ones) protects individuals and groups from harm, even still.
+Another example: developing strong negative perception biases (negative events stay in people's memories better than positive ones) protects individuals and groups from harm, even still.
 A woman on a hike who steps over a rock and sees a rattlesnake will have a stronger and more immediate reaction than if she walked over the same rock and saw a beautiful flower.
-Not only will her flight response likely be immediate and overpowering, she’ll probably be more wary of where she’s putting her feet for the rest of the hike.
+Not only will her flight response likely be immediate and overpowering, but she’ll also probably be warier of where she’s putting her feet for the rest of the hike.
 The same was true back in the Stone Age: it pays to remember bad experiences so you can avoid them in the future.

-generic viagra for sale Trusting your own perceptions and experience gives you the capacity to respond to dangerous situations without having to engage deeper thinking processes.
+Trusting your own perceptions and experience gives you the capacity to respond to dangerous situations without having to engage in deeper thinking processes.
 The instinctual reaction that causes a business owner to make snap decisions without adequate information is based on the need to respond quickly to threats and opportunities presented to early humans.

 How Do Biases Work Against Us In Innovation?

-https://wgel.com/news/short-essay-on-my-favourite-festival-in-hindi/17/ We are often uncomfortable with radical change, or assume that something that has “always” had a certain function can't have a different function.
+We are often uncomfortable with radical change or assume that something that has “always” had a certain function can't have a different function.
 These biases against change are a fundamental part of how we operate: the laws of inertia in our subconscious.

-source link Or we look to past patterns of innovation to predict the future, which may cloud our ability to come up with something truly “new.”
+Or we look to previous patterns of innovation to predict the future, which may cloud our ability to come up with something truly “new.”
 Our experience is almost always more important to the subconscious than new data, which creates problems with accurate analysis of markets or trends.

-go site Or we have a certain idea about how a problem can be solved and ignore anything that suggests our idea is wrong, leading to product failure or an inferior product.
-Cognitive bias leans toward the assumption of strong ideas, of a leader's personality, or of previous plans as always right.
-This reduces the capacity of innovators to truly think through their plans and possible outcomes.
+Or we have a certain idea about how we can solve a problem and ignore anything that suggests our idea is wrong, leading to product failure or an inferior product.
+Cognitive bias leans toward the assumption that powerful ideas, a leader's personality (herd mentality/groupthink), or previous plans as always right.
+This reduces the capacity of innovators to truly think through their plans and probable outcomes.

-viagra perscription It’s not easy.
+It’s difficult.
 But there are ways to combat our own biases in innovation processes.

-https://pvadamh.org/chiense-viagra/ It’s a hard road: the fact is that biases are part of who we are.
-But as much as possible, we can systematically take note of our own normal reactions to things or the decisions we make and examine them (or enlist others to help us examine them) for bias.
+It’s a hard road: the fact is that biases are part of who we are.
+But as much as possible, we can systematically note our own normal reactions to things or the decisions we make and examine them (or enlist others to help us examine them) for bias.

-These are just some of the ideas for planning systems to manage bias and improve innovation processes.
-Bias does affect all of us, but with the right systems in place, we can learn to counteract its effects.
+These are just some ideas for planning systems to manage bias and improve innovation processes.
+Cognitive bias affects all of us, but we can learn to counteract its effects with the right systems in place.